Jump to content

 4. More sustainable and fair value chain

-We are very keen to have a sustainable and responsible business practice throughout our value chain.
-Our overall goal is to contribute to positive development in local communities where we operate.
-Therefore, we work to ensure decent working conditions and labor and human rights, as well as that we continuously explore more sustainable production methods and look at how we can reduce greenhouse gas emissions from production.
+We are committed to carrying out sustainable and responsible business practices throughout our entire value chain.
+Our overarching goal is to contribute to positive development in the communities where we operate.
+Therefore, we work to ensure decent working conditions and respect for labor and human rights, while continuously exploring more sustainable production methods and looking for ways to reduce environmental impact and greenhouse gas emissions from our production.

 Due diligence assessments and sustainable business practices